|Instructor: Scott Beckstrand||Phone: 651-4464||Office: 2659B||Email: firstname.lastname@example.org|

 |All Sections Through||Complete By|

 This course will prepare you to take and pass the CompTIA Network+ test.
 The course consists of videos, lessons, labs, short exams and a final.
 All labs, exams and the final are provided in LabSim.
 Please note the table above for required due dates for the LabSim sections labs and exams.
 If you complete the first group before the mid-semester deadline, you can continue to work on the following sections.
 You may repeat the labs and exams as many times as you desire, but must have at least an 80% score to receive credit.
 In other words, if you score 80% or above you will get points toward your grade.
-The Final test will become available on May 12 and must be taken no later than the end of day on May 16th.
+The Final test (single attempt, two hour time limit) in LabSim will become available on July 24 and must be taken no later than 6:00pm on July 25th.
 Please contact me if you have any questions.

 No exceptions can or will be made on the deadlines except due to catastrophic circumstances